-Applicable audits of TrustFactory CAs are performed by a Qualified Auditor.
-A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:
+Applicable audits of TrustFactory CAs shall be performed by a Qualified Auditor.

+A Qualified Auditor shall mean a natural person, legal entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:

-- Independence from the subject of the audit; - The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme such as stipulated in section 8.0 of this document; - Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third- party attestation function: - Licensed by WebTrust; - Bound by law, government regulation, or professional code of ethics; and - Maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.
+- Independence from the subject of the audit; - The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme such as stipulated in section 8.0 of this document; - Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third- party attestation function: - Licensed by WebTrust: - Bound by law, government regulation, or professional code of ethics; and - Maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.

-8.3 Assessor's Relationship to Assessed Entity
+Assessor's Relationship to Assessed Entity

-TrustFactory has chosen an auditor/assessor who is completely independent from the TrustFactory CA. The current Auditor is KPMG.
+TrustFactory shall choose an auditor/assessor who is completely independent from the TrustFactory CA.

-8.4 Topics Covered by Assessment
+Topics Covered by Assessment

-The audit meets the requirements of the following audit scheme:
+The audit shall meet the requirements of the following audit scheme(s):

-- WebTrust for Certification Authorities - WebTrust Principles and Criteria for Certification Authorities SSL Baseline with Network Security - South African Accreditation Authority ECT Act Regulations
+- WebTrust for Certification Authorities - WebTrust Principles and Criteria for Certification Authorities SSL Baseline with Network Security - CA Browser Forum Baseline requirements - South African Accreditation Authority ECT Act Regulations (where applicable)

-Authorized RAs that provide Advanced Electronic Signature Certificates are required to be audited for compliance to South African Accreditation Authority requirements.
+Authorized RAs that provide Advanced Electronic Signature (AES) Certificates shall be audited for compliance to South African Accreditation Authority requirements.

-An audit scheme will be applicable to the TrustFactory CA in the year following the adoption of the updated scheme.
+An audit scheme shall be applicable to the TrustFactory CA in the year following the adoption of the updated scheme.

-For Delegated Third Parties, which are not Enterprise RAs, the TrustFactory CA SHALL obtain an audit report, issued under the above auditing standards, that provides an opinion whether the Delegated Third Party's performance complies with either the Delegated Third Party's practice statement or the TrustFactory CA's Certificate Policy and/or Certification Practice Statement.
-If the opinion is that the Delegated Third Party does not comply, then the TrustFactory CA SHALL not allow the Delegated Third Party to continue performing delegated functions.
+For Delegated Third Parties, which are not Enterprise RAs, the TrustFactory CA shall obtain an audit report, issued under the above auditing standards, that provides an opinion whether the Delegated Third Party's performance complies with either the Delegated Third Party's practice statement or the TrustFactory CA's Certificate Policy and/or Certification Practice Statement.
+If the opinion is that the Delegated Third Party does not comply, then the TrustFactory CA shall not allow the Delegated Third Party to continue performing delegated functions.